 What Didn’t Go Well

-I actually recommend to salespeople to not ask prospects how they are doing on cold calls if you have never spoken before because it is an empty gesture that just appears as an attempt to manufacture rapport and you open the call by wasting time with an empty exchange.
-Replace that question with “Have I caught you in the middle of anything” as this changes you from being cheesy and salesy to being respectful and familiar.
+I actually recommend to salespeople not asking prospects how they are doing on cold calls if they have never spoken before.
+It is an empty gesture that just appears as an attempt to manufacture rapport, and you open the call by wasting time with an empty exchange.
+Replace that question with “Have I caught you in the middle of anything?”
+This changes you from being cheesy and salesy to being respectful and familiar.

 He also asks in this example of a cold call if I remember the email he sent me.
 I don’t know what the goal of that question is but I don’t think you should ever ask a prospect about their knowledge about your other call attempts, emails, voicemails, etc. Yes, communicate in many different ways and many different attempts but do not call out the prospect on their memory or knowledge of your other attempts because it has a high probability of creating an awkward moment in the conversation.